biocompute-objects/BCO_Documentation/README.md

 ### 1.5 BCO User stories

 * **Reproducibility and Interpretation use case:**

    A pharmaceutical company is submitting NGS data and the FDA conducts a reanalysis of the data.
 The reanalysis does not concur with the original results.
 It can be very lengthy and costly to figure out the location of the discrepancies.
 Attaching a BioCompute Object with the initial submission would prevent most of the ambiguity surrounding the discrepancies.

-* **Reusability use case:
+* **Reusability use case:**

    A regulatory decision has been made where a computational analysis has been used as evidence.
 New data emerges after the product has been on the market over a year and the regulators cannot reproduce the original environment with the configuration of tools and parameters of pipelines to reanalyze the initial submission data or replicate the initial conclusion.

-* **Collaboration use case:
+* **Collaboration use case:**

     Authors and pharmaceutical scientists are unaware of how the regulatory industry is using workflows to analyze data.
 Openness and transparency are hindered by the lack of ability to communicate, not a lack of willingness.
 Scientific merit is compromised as a result of not having a common "language" for communicating computations.

-* **Accountability use case:
+* **Accountability use case:**

 A bioinformatics platform provider can use BCO as part of its verification and validation process.
 A customer submits NGS data provided by a third party sequencing provider.
 The sequencing data is poor quality.
 Reproducible pipelines, validated and verified as a “BCO”, were used to demonstrate the fault lies in the sequencing step and not the bioinformatics pipeline.

-* **Versioning use case:
+* **Versioning use case:**

 One potential use case related to this is one of 'differential impact' of how different choices in the workflow affect the outcome of the computational analysis/experiment (e.g. changing expression estimation procedure).

-* **Provenance use case:
+* **Provenance use case:**

 BCOs can serve as a history of what was computed.
 An example pertaining to provenance, from experience: data are generated and QC'ed as far as possible, and then passed on for analysis.
 The analysis diagnoses a problem with one or more samples (e.g., cryptic relatedness), which are then locally excluded from the analysis.
 But that exclusion is not reflected back to the original data, and the same bad samples are included in the next analysis.
 In this way, a record exists of which samples can be excluded in future analysis.

-* **Dataset use case
+* **Dataset use case:**

 A data integrator or database curator can use the BCO schema to create records and track versioning for an integrated datasets.
 The dataset BCO type captures important information about the dataset that can be shared for understanding the dataset and reproducing it.
 The dataset BCO includes critical metadata while also describing the content of the dataset.
 The output files include column headers, header definitions, and statistics about the resulting dataset.

 ### 1.6 BCO community
 The BioCompute Object working group facilitates a means for different stakeholders in the HTS communities to provide input on current practices on the BCO.
 This working group was formed during preparation for the 2017 HTS Computational Standards for Regulatory Sciences Workshop, and was initially made up of the workshop participants, both speakers and panelists.
 There has been a continual growth of the BCO working group as a direct result of the interaction between a variety of stakeholders from all interested communities in standardization of computational HTS data processing.
 The Public-Private partnerships formed between universities, private genomic data companies, software platforms, government and regulatory institutions has been an easy point of entry for new individuals or institutions into the BCO project to participate in the discussion of best practices for the objects.